Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/initiative-overview/handout.md

 South Korea adds a different kind of strength.

-It is now a current institutional proof point, because SignWriting appears inside the Korean Sign Language Nuri Dictionary published through the National Institute of Korean Language.
+It is now a current public proof point, because SignWriting appears inside the Korean Sign Language Nuri Dictionary published through the National Institute of Korean Language.

 ## **Current Situation**

-SignWriting functions as critical infrastructure for a global user base but depends on **individual maintenance and limited resources**.
+SignWriting already supports real users, but too much of that support still depends on **individual maintenance and limited resources**.

 A recent outage disrupted educational programs in Brazil, highlighting both its importance and its vulnerability.

-> The system is now at a transition point and requires institutional collaboration to ensure long-term sustainability.
+> The system is now at a transition point and needs stronger institutional collaboration to stay reliable and grow.

 ## **Program Lanes**